MamaiTheCoder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 No permission to user and group.
 All permission to other Set the mode of file to 753
 Set the mode of the file  hello same as olleh
+Add execute permission to all subdirectories of the current directory for u, g, and o.
+Note regular files are not changed